Salt Lake Temple

 Salt Lake City Temple

 Leave the daily stress behind as you wander through Temple Square, a 10-acre refuge with magnificently landscaped grounds surrounding the Salt Lake Temple.
-Experienced representatives will take you on a complimentary tour of Temple Square (available in 40 languages), including the Tabernacle, the Assembly Hall, two visitors' centers, and the beautiful flower gardens and statuary–or you may wander around on your own.
+Temples play an essential role in the lives of LDS families.
+Although the temple itself is not open for tours, you can take a stroll around the grounds.
+Experienced representatives are available to take you on a complimentary tour of Temple Square (available in 40 languages), including the Tabernacle, the Assembly Hall, two visitors' centers, and the beautiful flower gardens.
+Stop in the South Visitors’ Center to see a cutout model of the temple and learn more about the history and importance of this stunning building.

 Joseph Smith Memorial Building